Žaltys

 A žaltys (/lt/, literally: grass snake) is a household spirit in Lithuanian mythology.
-As a sacred animal of the sun goddess Saulė, grass snakes were considered a guardian of the home and a symbol of fertility.
+It is a sacred animal of the sun goddess Saulė, and was considered a guardian of the home and a symbol of fertility.
 People used to keep it as a pet by the stove or other special area of the house, believing that it would bring good harvest and wealth.
-Killing žaltys was said to bring great misfortunes upon the household.
-If žaltys was found in the field, people gave it milk attempting to befriend the creature and make it a sacred household pet.
+Killing the žaltys was said to bring great misfortunes upon the household.
+If a žaltys was found in the field, people gave it milk attempting to befriend the creature and make it a sacred household pet.